Arianee/arianee-sdk/packages/creator/README.md

 #### `updateSmartAsset`

-_⚠️ Requires the core address to have an identity URI_.

-Update the content of a smart asset in the Arianee privacy gateway and update its imprint on chain.
+Update the certificate content imprint on chain.
 Returns the imprint of the new content.

 ```typescript
 public async updateSmartAsset(